-Each member of the faculty is required to submit an annual report to the Dean of the College.
-This report is normally due June 1st.
-Forms outlining the information to be included shall be sent to each faculty member by the Dean's Office in advance of the due date.
-Information from these reports concerning professional and civic accomplishments and activities will be made available to the Communications Office.
-All other information in these reports is for the confidential use of the Review Committees and the Advisory Council, and in the case of a grievance, the Hearing Board.
+Each member of the faculty is required to submit an annual report and CV to the Dean of the College.
+This report is normally due June 30th, completed on-line, after teaching evaluations from the previous year become available.
+These annual reports are read by the Dean of the College and the appropriate divisional Associate Dean.
+Information from these reports concerning professional and civic accomplishments and activities will be made available to the Communications Office and other administrative units.
+The entire report and CV will become part of the confidential file used by the Review Committee and the Advisory Council in the tenure and promotion process, and, in the case of a tenure/promotion grievance, by a Hearing Board.

-V. FACULTY PERSONNEL POLICIES
+↓-VI.
+FACULTY PERSONNEL POLICIES